 By now, you’ve seen friends and loved ones post pictures of their COVID-19 vaccination cards on social media.
-Those posts have either made you excited and caused you to anticipate your turn even more, or you still might be a little uneasy because you don’t know what to expect.
-The thing about worry is that it can be put at ease when you do some research and talk to others about their experiences.
+Those posts have either made you excited, or you still might be a little uneasy because you don’t know what to expect.
+The thing about worry is that you can put your mind at ease when you do some research and talk to others about their experiences.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy